 - Visited the Taj Mahal; and witnessed pilgrims bathing in the Ganges in India at dawn;

-- Backpacked with our 4-year old throughout Mexico’s West Coast and most of Central America;
+- Backpacked with our 4-year old throughout Mexico’s West Coast and Central America;

 - Moved to a small Nova Scotian town without jobs and made our lives from scratch with our four-year old because we wanted him to be able to walk to school safely;

-- Founded and incorporated a small education-services business that is now 15 years old and employs three others besides myself;
+- Founded and incorporated a small education-services business for 15 years and employed three others besides myself;

-- Posted a listing on AirBnb and have hosted folks from all over the world;
+- Posted a listing on AirBnb and hosted folks from all over the world;

-- Started a school garden with a friend and made a blog about it and taught children how to sow, germinate, water, grow, harvest and save seeds from it;
+- Started a school garden with a friend and taught children how to sow, germinate, water, grow, harvest and save seeds from scratch;

 - Lived and worked in Germany for three years and visiting most countries near there;

 - Lived in Virginia, USA for two years then packed a large U-Haul and drove home to Canada and we were glad to be home (sorry American friends, no offence);